SESYNC-ci/advanced-git-lesson/docs/_slides/branch.md

 1. Create a new branch locally
 1. Switch to the new branch locally.
-1. Set the local branch to track a remote branch.
+1. Push the local branch to the remote repo.
 1. Make some changes, stage, commit, and push (repeat as needed).
 1. Merge the branch back into the master branch.